Phase Transition in Iterated Quantum Protocols for Noisy Inputs: Phase transition for noisy inputs

-\textit{Phase transition for noisy inputs} --- Considering noisy (i.e., mixed) initial states, our nonlinear protocol can be analyzed by examining the convergence of each initial state within the Bloch sphere under the iterative application of the map $\mathcal{M}$.
-There are three characteristically different behaviors: an initial state can converge to either one of the two globally attractive cycles $C_{0}$ and $C_{3}$ or not converge stably to any of these.
-Fig.~\ref{Fig1}(a) shows the different convergence regions for initial states on the $(u,0,w)$ plane.
-Since $C_{0}$ corresponds to the completely mixed state $\rho_{0}=(\left|0\right>\left<0\right|+\left|1\right>\left<1\right|)/2$, while $C_{3}$ corresponds to the pure-state cycle $\big|\psi_{3}^{(1)}\big>\leftrightarrow\big|\psi_{3}^{(2)}\big>$, the question naturally arises whether a general state with purity $1/2 < P < 1$ will become pure or completely mixed by the iteration of the protocol.
+Considering noisy (i.e., mixed) initial states, there are three characteristically different behaviors: an initial state can converge to either one of the two globally attractive cycles $C_{0}$ and $C_{3}$ or not converge stably to any of these.
+Since $C_{0}$ corresponds to the completely mixed state $\rho_{0}=(\left|0\right>\left<0\right|+\left|1\right>\left<1\right|)/2$, while $C_{3}$ corresponds to the pure-state cycle $\big|\psi_{3}^{(1)}\big>\leftrightarrow\big|\psi_{3}^{(2)}\big>$, the question naturally arises whether a general state with purity $1/2 < P < 1$ will become pure or completely mixed by the iteration of the protocol (see Fig.~\ref{Fig1}(a)).
 It turns out that initial states with the same purity and close to each other may converge to the same or to different attractive cycles according to some complicated pattern.
-In order to visualize this behavior, in Fig.~\ref{Fig1}(c)-(d) we present stereographic projections of surfaces corresponding to initial states with a given $P$ (with the respective value represented by the dotted circles on Fig.~\ref{Fig1}(a)), colored according to which cycle the states converge to.
+In Fig.~\ref{Fig1}(c)-(d) we present stereographic projections of surfaces corresponding to initial states with a given $P$ (with the respective value represented by the dotted circles on Fig.~\ref{Fig1}(a)), colored according to which cycle the states converge to.